LMPD: Woman shot by officer in the Valley Station neighborhood

 Villaroel said officers instructed the woman to drop the weapon and refused.
 The woman then continued to advance towards the officers.

-Officers fired upon the woman and she was give aid immediately.
+Officers fired upon the woman and she was given aid immediately.
 The weapon was also recovered.

+According to LMPD spokesperson Alicia Smiley, the woman was alert, conscious and talking while being transported to the hospital.

+“I have spoken to LMPD Chief Gwinn-Villaroel regarding an officer involved shooting this evening,” Louisville Mayor Craig Greenberg said.
+“The Chief informed me the incident involved a woman brandishing a firearm on a residential street, who advanced on LMPD officers and, after several verbal commands, the officers responded and the suspect was struck by gunfire.
+LMPD rendered immediate aid and her condition is unknown.
+I am grateful no LMPD officers were harmed in this encounter and thankful no members of the public were injured during this incident.
+I am also thankful footage of this incident was captured on a body worn camera.
+We will update the public on this incident as information becomes available.”

 “This is preliminary at this time,” Gwinn-Villaroel said.
 “But it appears that the officers followed all protocols and procedures for this department.”